-Season 1 of HBO's Westworld—the sci-fi drama about a Western theme park populated by increasingly sentient android hosts—was, in many ways, totally unique.
-But although few series have tackled the same themes as Westworld on such an ambitious scale (not everyone has HBO money, after all), there are plenty of meaty shows out there that use a similar lens to explore what it means to be human.
+HBO's Westworld—the sci-fi drama about the shady Delos corporation and the sentient androids it created to entertain humans—is, in many ways, totally unique.
+But although few series have tackled the same themes on such an ambitious scale (not everyone has HBO money, after all), these 11 shows like Westworld use a similar lens to explore what it means to be human.

 Like Westworld, this short-lived 2009 sci-fi show from writer/director Joss Whedon follows a woman who questions her identity after remembering previously suppressed experiences.